 I am about to attempt something ambitious and it could easily exceed my grasp.
 At numerous times across several projects, I have attempted to give a detailed analysis of Carl Jung’s concept of the anima and animus.
 I’d like to pull that analysis into the Montaigne Project, connecting it in a couple ways that I find interesting.

-Carl Jung had a very similar bond with a remarkably talented, insightful woman named Sabina Spielrein.
-She deserves far more recognition for her unique contributions to the early formation of psychoanalytic concepts, and this biography is an insightful introduction to her life.
-The relationship between Jung and Spielrein was also the centerpiece of the David Cronenberg 2011 film “A Dangerous Method,” a generally admirable treatment of the subject, especially the relationship between Jung and Sigmond Freud, but I do have one major quibble with film.
-By simplifying the Jung-Spielrein relationship, it turned it into a typical movie romance, which I believe misses the point of their pairing.
-The movie’s unwillingness to explore the deep complexity of the pairing is a disservice to both Spielrein and Jung and therefore makes it inevitable that Freud wins the intellectual competition in the film in a rout.
+Carl Jung had a very similar bond with the remarkably talented and insightful Spielrein.
+She deserves far more recognition for her unique contributions to the early formation of psychoanalytic concepts, and this biography is a worthwhile introduction to her life.
+The relationship between Jung and Spielrein was also the centerpiece of the David Cronenberg 2011 film “A Dangerous Method,” an interesting treatment of the subject, especially the relationship between Jung and Sigmond Freud, but admirers of Spielrein tend to hate this film.
+By simplifying the Jung-Spielrein relationship, it turned it into a typical movie romance, which undoubtedly misses the point of their pairing.
+The movie’s unwillingness to explore their deep complexity is a disservice to both Spielrein and Jung, and therefore makes it inevitable that Freud wins the intellectual competition in the film in a rout.

 It has been widely assumed for more than 100 years that Carl Jung first formulated his theory of the anima and animus to help explain the relationship that he had with Spielrein.
 And while there no doubt were some serious boundary issues inherent in their relationship (she started out as his analysand, and later became a pupil) the speculation that they also had a sexual relationship was directly refuted by both parties.
-“A Dangerous Method” goes to great lengths to dramatize this possibly non-existent sexual relationship, even throwing in elements of bondage.
-(Which works as a plot device, but has no historical basis.)
+“A Dangerous Method” not only assumes there was sex, it makes the aggressive nature of their sexual relationship central to the plot.
+It works as a plot device, but it has no historical basis.
 Spielrein often referred to their connection as “poetic,” which is an accurate description of Jung’s anima/animus poetry in the form of a psychoanalytic theory.
 I wish the movie could have found a way to illustrate that.

 The second way I want to examine this issue is that poetry I alluded to … the primary puzzle of Jung’s anima/animus theory is the way it combines something that feels like a literary inspiration with several of his and Freud’s more grounded theories of personality development.
 This isn’t the only time Jung tried this.
 His concept of synchronicity combines numerous elements of eastern philosophy into a broad theory of a collective unconscious that somehow works in unison at times.
 But never mind that for now.